How to Remove Inquiries From Your Credit Reports

 Because each credit bureau maintains its own databases, you’ll have to send separate disputes to Equifax, Experian, and TransUnion.
 You can do this by mail, phone, or online.

-Dispute the Inquiry With the Creditor
+Disputing an Inquiry with the Creditor

 You can also contact the creditor that initiated the credit check rather than (or in addition to) filing a dispute with the credit bureau.